zhengli97/ATPrompt/README.md

 1. Change the `DATA` in `scripts/coop/xd_train.sh line 4` to your current dataset path.

-2. Train the model on the source dataset (ImageNet) and select the best performing model.
+2. Train the model on the source dataset (ImageNet) and select the best-performing model.

 ```bash
 sh scripts/coop/xd_train.sh